HFF-Git/LcsNodes-ServoExtension/README.md

 # LcsNodes-ServoExtension
-An extension board for the LcsNodes Controller Boards
+A servo extension board for the LcsNodes Controller Boards